Fall coastal salmon management

 The Fish and Wildlife Commission adopted ODFW staff proposals for coastal Chinook and coho fisheries at its June 14 meeting.
 Regulations for coastal fall Chinook fisheries are now posted at the SW Zone and NW Zone.

 Approval from NMFS is required to conduct wild coho fisheries.
-Once approved, these regulations will also be posted to the NW and SW zones regulation updates.
+NFMS recently approved wild coho fisheries as adopted by the Commission and these regulations will also be posted to the NW and SW zones regulation updates soon.

 Background